Lisa Vanderpump And Kyle Richards’ Feud Comes To A Head On ‘RHOBH’ As Kyle Suggests Lisa Leaked A Story

 Lisa Vanderpump and Kyle Richards are seen at odds in a just-released sneak peek at Tuesday night’s new episode of The Real Housewives of Beverly Hills Season 9.

 In the preview clip, which was shared by E!
-News on April 1, Vanderpump and Richards were seen sitting down to discuss the ongoing drama surrounding a dog story that was allegedly leaked by Vanderpump to Radar Online about their co-star, Dorit Kemsley.
+News on April 1, Vanderpump and Richards are seen sitting down to discuss the ongoing drama surrounding a dog story that was allegedly leaked by Vanderpump to Radar Online about their co-star, Dorit Kemsley.

 “If you read the article it sounds like it comes from your camp,” Richards says.